Higher Diploma in Social Policy

 Applications for 2015-2016 are now open

-This Higher Diploma is a transition course providing a foundation in Social Policy for graduates of other disciplines.
+This Higher Diploma in Social Policy is a transition course providing a foundation in Social Policy for graduates of other disciplines.
 It is a full-time course lasting one academic year.
 It involves the submission of written work throughout the year, in addition to examinations.

 The course is designed to enable students to have the opportunity to pursue further training and careers in Social Work or Social Policy.
 Successful completion of the programme to good honours standard may confer eligibility to apply for programmes such as the MSocSc (Social Work) and the research degree in Social Policy, or the Masters degree in Public Policy.
 There may, in addition, be non-academic entry requirements for these programmes which must also be met.
 Please consult the School website for more detailed information on entry requirements for particular programmes.
 The Higher Diploma in Social Policy is not of itself a professional qualification.